tomatolog/manticore/docs/6_extending_sphinx/sphinx_udfs_user_defined_functions.rst

 <b>must</b> implement the actual function, too.
 ``sphinx_int64_t testfunc ( SPH_UDF_INIT * init, SPH_UDF_ARGS * args, char * error_flag ) { return 123; }``

-UDF function names in ManticoreQL are case insensitive.
+UDF function names in SphinxQL are case insensitive.
 However, the respective C function names are not, they need to be all
 <b>lower-case</b>, or the UDF will not load.
 More importantly, it is
 vital that a) the calling convention is C (aka \_\_cdecl), b) arguments